CAT 2017 NEWS

 NATIONAL LEVEL ONLINE TEST

-Sahil Gupta appeared for CAT in the year 2012 to seek admissions in management programme.
+Sahil Gupta appeared for CAT in the year 2012 to seek admissions in management program.
 He scored 91.89 percentile in the examination.
-He took part in one GDPI and was offered admissions in SRCC.
+He took part in one GDPI and was offered admission in SRCC through CAT.

 Ans.
-I appeared for IIFT, SRCC GBO Entrance Exam.
+Other than CAT, I appeared for IIFT, SRCC GBO Entrance Exam.

 Ans.
 If you want to succeed in CAT then the best thing is the self-study.
 Solve as much as questions you can.
 Coaching institutes will just help you in starting a topic.
 Rest it will be up to you.
-So I will term coaching institute as an initiator and the aspirant as a finisher.
+You have to follow CAT preparation tips from other sources as well.
+So, I will term coaching institute as an initiator and the aspirant as a finisher.

 Ans.
 I took admissions in SRCC after appearing in CAT.

 I took Career Launcher's test series.
-Mock papers helps you to adapt to the CAT test pattern.
+Mock papers help you to adapt to the CAT test pattern.
 It will help you in identifying your weak and strong areas.
-Also it will help you to identify which topic you should start and which topics to be done at the end.
+Also, it will help you to identify which topic you should start and which topics to be done at the end.
+In the last few days leading up to CAT exam, a candidate must attempt at least one mock test every day.
+Solving CAT practice papers has a lot of advantages such as overcoming fear, effective revision, marking scheme, time management, self-assessment, speed and accuracy and boosts confidence.

 Ans.
-I would like to rate the role of coaching institute at 6 out of 10 for the help it provides in cracking CAT.
+I would like to rate the role of coaching institute at 6 out of 10 for the help it provided me in cracking CAT.

 Ans.
 I took coaching from Career Launcher (Classroom).